HCL-TECH-SOFTWARE/digital-experience/docs/admin-system/adsetcfg.md

 Your service configuration properties updates are now in effect.

-# Setting service configuration properties from the command line {#otto .task}
+# Setting service configuration properties from the command line

 By alternative, you can also set the properties in the properties files and then enable them by running a configuration task.